qball1809/App-Store/UAS.md

 ![](https://github.com/ukdtom/WebTools.bundle/blob/master/Wiki/WebTools/UAS/UAS-image11.png)

 After clicking on the update button, a message wiill appear informing you of a successful update for your plugin.

+**Note:** The 'Updated Successfully' message will continue to appear until you leave the UAS module.
+Upon entering the UAS module again, the message should be gone.

 ***